dragosmdv/siamese_network_generator/README.md

 There are two ways to use the library:
 1. Download the repository and copy the files in a python project
-2. Download the file located at dist/siamese_network_generator-0.1.0-py3-none-any.whl in this repository, then in your python project you can run the following comand (replacing "/path/to" with your actual path):
+2. Download and install the compressed python library: Download the file located at dist/siamese_network_generator-0.1.0-py3-none-any.whl in this repository, then in your python project you can run the following comand (replacing "/path/to" with your actual path):

 ```bash
 $ pip install /path/to/siamese_network_generator-0.1.0-py3-none-any.whl